How we started

-ASCIC and Action Sustainability (Trading) Limited (ASTL) are sister companies, sharing a common Director of Shaun McCarthy OBE.
+ASCIC and Action Sustainability (Trading) Limited (ASTL) are sister companies, sharing Directors Shaun McCarthy OBE.
 Carol Hill and Ian Heptonstall, as co-Directors of ASCIC and ASTL respectively, provide additional expertise and knowledge to these organisations.
 A common goal across both organisations is to inspire sustainable procurement, which drives the agenda of their work.

 ASCIC is primarily funded by donations from our sister company, Action Sustainability (Trading) Limited, as part of its social purpose to donate 2.5% of turnover to ASCIC, in addition to pro-bono work by our co-Directors Shaun McCarthy and Carol Hill, and the rest of our consultancy team.